vincepr/c_compiler/README.md

 3. repeat while there are still gray nodes:
     1. pick a gray object.
 Turn any white objects that it holds reference to gray.
     2. mark the object from previous step black.

+### Weak references and string pool
+A **weak reference** is a reference that does not protect the referenced object from collection by the GC.
+We have to handle our string pool this way.
+The string pool does not get treated as source of roots.

+Removing references to unreachable strings, we do handle specially in `tableRemoveWhite()`, after the mark phase completed (but before `sweep()`).